ISSRPL

 Fellows and Faculty

-The primary focus of the summer school is an intensive two week residential program that is conducted in parts of the world where there is religious, ethnic and national conflict.
+The primary focus of the summer school was an intensive two week residential program that was conducted in parts of the world where there is religious, ethnic and national conflict.
 Each summer school focuses on a particular issue or conflict.
 The participants have included fellows from Albania, Australia, Bosnia and Herzegovina, Brazil, Bulgaria, Canada, Congo, Croatia, Egypt, France, Georgia, Germany, India, Indonesia, Israel, Italy, Japan, Jordan, Kosovo, Kyrgyzstan, Macedonia, Netherlands, Nigeria, Pakistan, Poland, Russia, Tajikistan, Turkey, Uganda, United Kingdom, United States, and Uzbekistan.
 Among them have been high-school teachers and principals, civic leaders, rabbis, imams, priests, professors, attorneys, graduate students and members of the business community.
 The faculty is likewise diverse and is drawn from universities and NGO’s all over the world.

 Program